ahspence53/Budget/README.md

 Title: Home Budget Tracker

-Pre-requisites: This is meant is a PWA.
+Pre-requisites: This is a Progressive Web App

 Installation: Add shortcut to desktop, windows, linux or ios

-Usage:
+Usage: See Help within app.

 License: Free to use.